How Succession Planning Can Make Your Business Stronger

 Create a forward-looking company culture

-When you own a small or medium-sized business, it can be easy to fall into the habit of focusing on immediate concerns and putting off thinking about the future until you have more time.
+When you own or run a small or medium-sized business, it's easy to fall into the habit of focusing on immediate concerns and day-to-day tasks.
+Thus, you may postpone considering the future.

-In other words, that cultural shift in mindset — led by leadership — may help your company adapt, innovate and thrive.
+In other words, the crafting of a succession plan — led by leadership — may help your company adapt and thrive.

 Prepare for the unexpected